Course Credit/Contact Hours

-The following standards establish the minimum requirements for an academic unit of credit (FS meeting #141, February 5, 2007):
+The following standards establish the minimum requirements for one academic unit of credit for the course formats commonly used at UAF:

 Practica, internships, and supervised scholarly activity differ from lab instruction in that there is no structured daily educational exercises nor daily instructor evaluation, and a significant portion of the activity is not supervised by the instructor of record.